Watch Boygenius surprise fans with a SXSW set at Austin Airport

 - READ MORE: Boygenius – ‘Boygenius’ EP review

 The supergroup of Phoebe Bridgers, Lucy Dacus and Julien Baker announced their return with three new singles and news of the first full-length project, ‘the record’ in January.
-The band’s first full-length album is due out on March 31 Polydor / Interscope Records.
+The album is due out on March 31 Polydor / Interscope Records.

-At one point during the short and intimate set, Dacus wondered if she was allowed to “cuss” at the airport, due to the amount of swearing in their upcoming album.
+At one point during the short set, Dacus wondered if she was allowed to “cuss” at the airport, due to the amount of swearing in their upcoming album.
+Fans responded that it was fine.
 Bridgers ended the set by telling everyone to “have a safe flight!”

 NME just landed at #SXSW and we were greeted by a surprise boygenuis performance at Austin’s airport